krystlc/swol/README.md

 # swol-app
-You will need to create a Firebase app and paste the configuration in an .env files, like this:
+You will need to create a Firebase app and paste the configuration in an .env file, like this:
 ```
 VUE_APP_API_KEY=
 VUE_APP_DOMAIN=